Emergency Preparedness

 AlertLA

-Residents may also sign up for emergency alerts for Los Angles County through AlertLA.
+Residents may also sign up for emergency alerts for Los Angeles County through AlertLA.

 Hidden Hills CERT Team

 The Hidden Hills CERT Team is a group of highly trained resident volunteers that is prepared to assist the City during a large-scale emergency or natural disaster.
-If you are interested in learning more about CERT, please contact Michael Woodard, Hidden Hills Emergency Services Coordinator.
+If you are interested in learning more about CERT, please contact Michael Grant, Hidden Hills Public Safety and Emergency Services Manager or click HERE to be directed to the Los Angeles County Fire Department CERT page.

 Emergency Preparedness Starts at Home